cyper85/advanced-ansible-course/README.md

 ansible-playbook setup-loadbalancer.yml --extra-vars "ansible_sudo_pass=osboxes.org  --ask-vault-pass"
 ```

 At the end, you can call http://{ansible-controller-host-ip}:80 and see on of the http_server.
+And under http://{ansible-controller-host-ip}:8080 you'll find the haproxy-stats-page.